ndxbxrme/ndx-server/README.md

 # ndx-server
 A lightweight, robust, modular server built on [Express](http://expressjs.com/) and [Alasql](https://github.com/agershun/alasql)

+### Features
+- No need for a database server
+- Persists to S3 with as few reads and writes as possible
+- Sessionless tokens can withstand a server restart
+- Scale servers easily using [ndx-sync](https://github.com/ndxbxrme/ndx-sync)
+- Schemaless SQL database which treats javascript objects as first class citizens

 `npm install --save ndx-server`
 ```javascript
 var ndx = require('ndx-server');